 Kitfo-Style Spiced Raw Beef Tartare with Mitmita and Niter Kibbeh

 A traditional Ethiopian dish of finely chopped raw beef seasoned with spicy mitmita chili powder and melted niter kibbeh butter, served chilled.
-This african-inspired beef ready in about 15 minutes pairs lean beef tenderloin, finely chopped, mitmita spice blend, salt for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 360 calories and feeds 4, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This ethiopian-inspired beef ready in about 15 minutes layers lean beef tenderloin, finely chopped, mitmita spice blend, salt into a dessert worth slowing down for — great for weekend baking, holiday tables, or any time you want a sweet payoff at the end of a meal.
+Each serving lands at about 360 calories and feeds 4, so it slots into a weekend bake or a special-occasion dessert tray.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients